elinlager/happy-watching/README.md

 ### `API`

 The API that was used for getting the information about the tv shows was: https://www.tvmaze.com/api.
+The summary for a show and episode is returned as html from the API, to render this I use v-html.
+I am assuming that I can trust the API, otherwise I would sanitize the data before rendering it as HTML.

 ### `Styling`